The Business Council opposes this legislation as it could cost New York industrial and commercial users of heating oil over $6 million annually.

 The Business Council strongly supports consumer choice.
 New York consumers currently have opportunities to purchase B2-B20.
 Providing consumers an opportunity to purchase bioheat is considerably more advantageous than mandating that consumer purchase a specifically formulated product.
 If the cost-related claims of the heating oil delivery industry are accurate, then bioheat should be able to compete with traditional heating oil.
 It is important to let the market place work and not added to the disadvantage of rural industrial operations in New York State.

-For these reasons The Business Council recommends against adoption of this legislation.
+For these reasons The Business Council recommends against adoption of this mandate.